johnston9/la-donut/README.md

 [Back to Table of Content](#table-of-content)

 ### Settings.py
-Delete the the recently add call to Postgres with the URL.
+Delete the recently add call to Postgres with the URL.
 !
 Important.
 Never reveal this or push it to Github.

 Replace the database setting with an if statement to tell Django which database to use depending on whether in development or in deployment.